SushainGpt96/hyperdb/README.md

 For questions, issues, or contributions:

-1. Check the component documentation in the individual README files
+1. Check the component documentation in the individual README files in the `docs/` folder
 2. Run the examples in `src/examples/`
 3. Review the test cases in `src/tests/`
 4. Open an issue on GitHub